 Your EDI strategy should go beyond legal compliance and seek to add value to your organisation by contributing to the wellbeing and equality of outcomes for all employees.
-It should be developed using the lived experiences of marginalised staff and should address a wide range of protected characteristics and experiences including age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity/paternity, race, religion or belief, sex, sexual orientation.
+It should be developed using the lived experiences of marginalised staff and should address a wide range of personal characteristics and experiences including accent, age, caring responsibilities, colour, culture, visible and non-visible impairments, gender identity and expression, mental health, neurodiversity, physical appearance, political opinion, pregnancy and maternity/paternity and family status and socio-economic circumstances.